-The PBF Metric 10f, Total Research Expenditures, was an institutional specific metric selected by the University of Florida BOT.
+The PBF Metric 10, Total Research Expenditures, was an institutional specific metric selected by the University of Florida BOT.
 The BOG obtains this information directly from the National Science Foundation's annual Higher Education Research and Development Survey (HERD).
-We reviewed updated written procedures with core office staff to determine any significant changes in staffing, extraction and review processes.
-Specific procedures regarding queries used to generate the research related expenditures and review and submission of the HERD survey was documented.

 Cost Analysis was responsible for responding to the NSF HERD survey and had developed queries using general ledger data to identify all university research-related expenses.
 Tables between the general ledger and the research award system were combined to identify funds, program codes, expense accounts and award codes.
 Award codes were assigned by the Office of Research when recording the award.
 Cost Analysis ran a query that pulled the award codes from the award system and matched the award data to the general ledger queries through Access programs to identify research expenditures for the year reported.
 Prior to running the queries, Cost Analysis staff reviewed the HERD instructions for any changes as well as the university's system for new data sources, funds, or program codes.
 They also met with the Office of Research to discuss the current year reporting.